Visiting Policy during the ongoing COVID-19 pandemic

 We believe that maintaining family and social connections is fundamental to the wellbeing of our service users and will work with our stakeholders to find the right balance between the benefits of visiting and the risk of infection transmission.

-Further restrictions have been lifted as of 21st June and care home residents can nominate five named visitors for indoor visits and leave the home for low risks visits without the need to isolate.
+Further restrictions have been lifted as of 16th July and there are no longer restrictions on how many named visitors a care home resident can nominate for indoor visits.
+Care home residents can also leave the home for low risks visits without the need to isolate.
 Our approach to visits in our homes from this date is as follows:

 - Virtual visits are not effective for everyone and where people would prefer a face-to-face visit, we will facilitate an outdoor/garden visit.
 This remains our preferred visiting arrangement, as we know that the risks of transmission are lower outdoors.
 Social distancing (2m) will need to apply for the duration of the visit and face masks will need to be worn.
 No visitor testing will be required for this type of visit, however it is recommended that you test at home prior to your visit if you are able.

 - Indoor visits will always be permitted for essential maintenance, health and medical care and in exceptional circumstances such as end of life care.
-In addition to these arrangements service users can nominate five named visitors for regular indoor visits.
+In addition to these arrangements service users can nominate any number of named visitors for regular indoor visits.
 Completion of a Covid-19 rapid test showing a negative result will be required before visitors are permitted inside the care location.
+Named visitors will need to take this test on the same day their visit is planned.
 The requirement for these tests will include professionals who are not part of a regular NHS testing programme.
 These professionals will usually be tested on arrival, however as more than one test is not required in a day, we are able to accept proof of a negative result undertaken at another location on the same day.
 Medical and health professionals will not require a rapid test if they are already included in a weekly NHS testing programme.
 We will however be required to see evidence of a negative result within the last 72 hours.
 Paramedics are tested regularly and in emergency visits such as 999 response, we will not ask to see proof of the negative result as this could delay emergency treatment required.
 CQC inspectors are part of a regular testing programme and are required to complete LFT tests on days of visits to care homes.
 We will expect to see evidence of the negative test from the inspector on arrival.

 - National guidance recognises the need for some service users with higher care needs to nominate a named essential care giver.
 We have not identified anyone for whom this arrangement is likely to be required, however we recognise that individual needs change and this may need to be discussed and agreed with the service user, family and home manager.
 Please talk to us if you would like any more information about essential care givers.